CNA-Tech/PKS-Ninja/LabGuides/IntroToHarbor-IH7914/readme.md

 </details>
 <br/>

+2.2 As the `ubuntu` user, run `sudo -i` to login as the `root` user (`ubuntu` user's pw is `VMware1!`)

-2.2 From the cli-vm prompt, clone the planespotter github repository with the following commands:
+2.3 From the cli-vm prompt, clone the planespotter github repository with the following commands:

 ```bash
 cd ~
 git clone https://github.com/CNA-Tech/planespotter.git
 ```

-<details><summary>Screenshot 2.2</summary>
+<details><summary>Screenshot 2.3</summary>
 <img src="Images/2019-01-13-16-35-48.png">
 </details>
 <br/>

-2.3 View the planespotter frontend dockerfile with the following commands:
+2.4 View the planespotter frontend dockerfile with the following commands:

 ```bash
 cd ~/planespotter/frontend/